santhosh-sr/Predict-the-Flat-Resale-Prices-in-Singapore/README.md

 ## Main Task:
 ● create an analytical and modelling framework to predict the flat resale prices using only train data.

-● create an analytical and modelling framework to predict the flat resale prices using train data and buliding data.
+● create an analytical and modelling framework to predict the flat resale prices using train data and building data.
-(building data is used to do clustering and adding the cluster to main dataset and bulding model)
+(building data is used to do clustering and adding these clusters to main dataset and building  the model)

 ## Evaluation Metric:
 ● ‘ RMSE’ as the error metric for regression task to tune the model.